rundeck/docs/en/administration/security/authentication.md

 Rundeck includes two JAAS login modules you can use for LDAP directory authentication:

 * `JettyCachingLdapLoginModule` Performs LDAP authentication and looks up user roles based on LDAP group membership
-* `JettyCombinedLdapLoginModule` (**Since Rundeck 2.5**).
-Performs LDAP authentication, and can use "shared authentication credentials" to allow another module to provide authorization lookup for user roles.
+* `JettyCombinedLdapLoginModule` Performs LDAP authentication, and can use "shared authentication credentials" to allow another module to provide authorization lookup for user roles.
 See [Login module configuration](#login-module-configuration) and [JettyRolePropertyFileLoginModule](#jettyrolepropertyfileloginmodule) and [Multiple Authentication Modules](#multiple-authentication-modules) below.

 These are an enhanced version of the default Jetty JAAS Ldap login module that caches authorization results for a period of time.